cresset-template/cresset/README.md

 Users with remote servers may use Docker contexts
 (see https://docs.docker.com/engine/context/working-with-contexts)
 to access their containers from their local environments.
-For more information on Docker Compose, read the documentation https://github.com/compose-spec/compose-spec/blob/master/spec.md.
+For more information on Docker Compose, see the documentation https://github.com/compose-spec/compose-spec/blob/master/spec.md.

 ## Compose as Best Practice

 I wish to emphasize that using Docker Compose in this manner is a general-purpose technique that does not depend on anything about this project.
 As an example, an image from the NVIDIA NGC PyTorch repository has been used as the base image in `ngc.Dockerfile`.